COVID-19 Privacy Notice

 We will process your personal data within specific areas of the University only when strictly necessary in order to help limit the potential spread of COVID-19 and help us to provide you with the necessary support.

 In order to help reduce the spread of COVID-19, we may in certain circumstances need to share your information outside the University.
-We are likely to only share relevant personal data with the following organisations:
+We are likely to share relevant personal data with the following organisations:

 - Public Health England (specifically the Health Protection Team)